ARSH1YA/Rapid-UPI/README.md

 # Rapid-UPI

+It is a React-based application designed to generate and download UPI (Unified Payments Interface) QR codes for seamless digital payments.
+Users input their UPI ID and payment amount into a form, which, upon validation, produces a corresponding UPI payment URL.
+This URL is then converted into a QR code using the qrious library and displayed on the screen.
+The application also provides an option to download the QR code as a PNG file using the html2canvas library.
+Ideal for creating easily scannable payment links, this project simplifies the process of receiving payments by allowing users to generate and share personalized payment QR codes efficiently.

-due to some issues , I had to push my code again will update it shortly
+(due to some issues , I had to push my code again will update it shortly)

 This is how it looks: